Current Students

 Bio:

-Mercy received her Doctor of Optometry degree from the University of Cape Coast, Ghana in 2022.
-Prior to joining HSIP, she worked in the dual capacity of an intern Optometrist and a research and teaching assistant at the Department of Optometry and Vision Science at the University of Cape Coast, Ghana.
-She has a wealth of clinical experience and insights into the diagnosis and management of ocular conditions which underscores her passion for research that bridges clinical practice and innovative data-driven methodologies in ophthalmology.
+Mercy received her Doctor of Optometry degree from the University of Cape Coast, Ghana.
+Prior to joining HSIP, she worked as an intern Optometrist and a research and teaching assistant at the Department of Optometry and Vision Science at the University of Cape Coast, Ghana.
+Her research interests lie in using informatics tools and methodologies to improve health and healthcare, particularly ophthalmic diseases.

 Entry year: 2024